sumamakhan761/sumamakhan761/README.md

 <br/>

 <p>
-✨  I'm a dedicated full stack developer and AI/ML enthusiast with one year of hands-on experience in building modern, high-performance web applications and intelligent systems.
-Currently studying at IITP, I have a strong grasp of Data Structures and Algorithms (DSA) along with expertise in low-level system design, DBMS, OOPs, and OS fundamentals.
+✨  I'm a dedicated full stack developer and AI/ML enthusiast with one year of hands-on experience in building modern, high-performance web applications.
+I have a strong grasp of Data Structures and Algorithms (DSA) along with expertise in low-level system design, DBMS, OOPs, and OS fundamentals.
 My passion lies in solving complex problems and developing efficient, scalable solutions.
 </p>

 <br/>